McDougall Orphanage and Morley Residential School Timeline

 A new two-storey wing, with basement, is added to the orphanage.

-The orphanage can now accommodate 45 students and eight staff.
+The orphanage can now accommodate 45 children and eight staff.

 Heating is now by wood stove.